bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-Once you've [verified the payload](#decode-and-verify-the-jwt), [identified the requesting user](#work-with-payload-claims), and handled any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.
+After you [verify the payload](#decode-and-verify-the-jwt), [identify the requesting user](#work-with-payload-claims), and handle any internal business, your app should respond with the markup and assets for the view that you want BigCommerce to render in the control panel.

 ## Remove the app with /uninstall